 How do we find and hire student assistants?

 Most labs now search for and select their own student workers using the UW’s Student Job Center website. http://jobcenter.wisc.edu/ First you create a profile for yourself/your lab (My Profile) and then you list the job opening (List a Job).
 Applicants are able to contact you by email or phone.
 You must bring the new student to the office for payroll paperwork completion on or before their first day of work.

 Eligibility: The student must be enrolled for credit at a two-year or four-year institution in the UW System and the position must be incidental to the individual’s purpose or presence at the University as a student.
 If they are enrolled at another campus, they must show proof of their enrollment there.
 If they receive their bachelor’s degree in the spring, they may work only one week past commencement, unless they are enrolled in a graduate program the following fall.
 If they will be a freshman in the fall, they may work the summer before.

 I-9: An offer of employment must be contingent upon verification of identity and work authorization as required by the Immigration Reform and Control act of 1986.
 Section 1 of the I-9 form must be completed by the employee on or before the employment begin date.
 The employee must present verifying documents by the third day of employment.
 The law prohibits the University from employing or continuing to employ an individual who has not provided the required documents within the relevant time period.
-See Marcia (MB) or Kim (MV) for these forms.
+See Marcia for information on completing the online I-9 documentation.